tompittson/katacoda-scenarios/kubernetes-interaction/step2.md

 View the logs from a pod `kubectl logs kube-apiserver-controlplane --namespace kube-system`{{execute}}

-> The last command included a flag for the namespace, namespaces are used to group certain types of resources.
+> The last command included a flag for the namespace, namespaces are used to group namespaces scoped resources.
 This will be explored more in the next step.

 ## Abbreviations and Aliases

-The *kubectl* executeable is often aliased to just *k* and this should already be done in the terminal session.
+The *kubectl* executeable is often aliased to just *k* and this should already be applied in the terminal session.

 Get pods in the kube-system namespace `k get pods --namespace kube-system`{{execute}}